Heimdall-Industries/sa-score-pitstop/README.md

 #### 3 -- This fork hosts images

-The original app uses an API enpoint for image that is hosted by **The Club**.
-This version just adds small images for each ship.
+The original app uses an API enpoint for small images that is hosted by **The Club**.

+This version just includes small images for each ship in the app build.
 In the event that we don't have a ship's image, the "official" image from the Star Atlas source is used.
-The official images are big.
+The official images are big (sometims 5 MB!)

-Hosting the images locally means that the app is dependent on a hand-curated list of ships and images, for providing small/fast images.
-So whenever new ships get released, this app is immediately out of date.
+Hosting the images in-app means that the app is dependent on a hand-curated list of ships and images.
+So whenever new ships get released, this app is immediately out of date, relying on the big/slow images for any new ships.
 That's bad.
 But at least the app not leaning on outside API support.

 ### Install